 Fact Sheet #78E: Job Hours and the Three-Fourths Guarantee under the H-2B Program

-This fact sheet provides general information concerning required hours under the H-2B program.
+This fact sheet provides general information concerning required hours under the H-2B program for H-2B applications submitted on or after April 29, 2015.
 An employer employing H-2B workers and/or workers in corresponding employment under a certified Application for Temporary Employment Certification (Application) must agree as part of the Application to comply with the following requirements.

 What hours of work must an employer make available to an H-2B worker?